 It may be hard to believe, but we are almost halfway through Spring.
 With the longer days also come higher temperatures.
 As the heat outside continues to climb, people are already turning on their air conditioning units to get some mid-day cool relief.
-By the time Summer gets here, many of these homes will be running their air conditioning constantly in order to fight the Summer heat and those HVAC bills begin to climb.
+By the time Summer gets here, many of these homes will be running their air conditioning constantly in order to fight the Summer heat and that HVAC bill begin to climb.

 With the need to find relief, make sure your electricity bill doesn’t suffer in the process.
 There are plenty of ways that you can beat the heat without paying the price.
 Continue reading for helpful tips from Fritts Heat & Air.